Dr Szesnat serves the College as Professor of Biblical Literature and Languages, as well Head of the Department of Biblical Studies.

 - Christian anarchism

 This list is not comprehensive.
-A complete list dating back to 1993 may be found at Holger Szesnat’s hcommons page (https://hcommons.org/members/hszesnat), or at his academia.edu page ( ptc.academia.edu/HolgerSzesnat).
+Further publications, dating back to 1993, may be found at Holger Szesnat’s hcommons page (https://hcommons.org/members/hszesnat), or at his academia.edu page (ptc.academia.edu/HolgerSzesnat).

 - “Gender-Based Violence and Ephesians 5: Reflections on the Ethics, Hermeneutics and Didactics of a Community Bible Study in Suva, Fiji.”
 In Oceanic Voyages in Theology and Theological Education: Reflections and Reminiscences in Celebration of the 50th Anniversary of the Pacific Theological College, edited by Feleterika Nokise and Holger Szesnat, 133-168.
 Suva, Fiji Islands: Pacific Theological College (2015).